steveluscher/zero-to-graphql/zero-phoenix/README.md

     end
     ```

-7.  add the resource to your api scope in `web/router.ex` which should look as follows after the edit:
+7.  add the resource to your api scope in which should look as follows after the edit:

-    ```
+    `web/router.ex`:

+    ```elixir
     scope "/api", ZeroPhoenix do
       pipe_through :api